Skip to content

 The Good

-Here's a big one: Toast helps you determine your pricing strategies.
 One of the biggest mistakes we see restaurant owners make is that their vendors will increase the price of an item, and they won't adjust their prices accordingly.
-With data giving you a chance to see what is costing you the most, you can adjust your pricing strategy to make it work for you.
+With data allowing you to see what is costing you the most, you can adjust your pricing strategy to make it work for you.

 Could Be Better

-Toast now has multiple payment options that can more closely fit where you are in your restaurant's lifecycle.
-From a starter package for single location restaurants that costs you nothing upfront, to a customized option for large restaurants or chains that need something created just for them.
+Toast now has multiple payment options that can more closely fit where you are in your restaurant's lifecycle, from a starter package for single-location restaurants that costs you nothing upfront to a customized option for large restaurants or chains that need something created just for them.

 2. Lightspeed POS